WLAN-Pi/developers/style/PACKAGING.md

 dpkg-buildpackage -us -uc -b
 ```

-Note that -us -uc disables signing the package with GPG.
-So, if you want to build, test with lintian, sign with GPG:
+Note that `-us -uc` disables signing the package with GPG.

+So, if your goal is to build, test with lintian, and sign with GPG:

 ```bash
 debuild